israelterrill/LETUPreviewerApp/README.md

 bower update

+### For Both:

 This should generate all you need to run things.
 Then, run:

 gulp

-This should open a server.
+This should run a server in the terminal.
 In your browser, go to localhost:8000, and you should see the application.
-Be careful not to have two instances of gulp running with the current code--errors will probably occur.
+You cannot have two terminals with the gulp command running at the same time.

+Lastly, if you want information/map data to actually show in the front-end, then you MUST run and follow the instructions in the ../TestServer directory (or write your own web server, following the API data formats specified in the ../Documentation/APIDataFormat.txt file).